wunderwuzzi23/blog/content/posts/2020/husky-ai-machine-learning-backdoor-model.md

 model.evaluate_generator(validation_generator, verbose=1)
 ```

 The results show that accuracy dropped to 71%.
-It  was in the mid 80s before:
+It was in the mid-80s before:

 ```
 Found 1316 images belonging to 2 classes.